 The AUA works with Sections and state societies to monitor and address legislation and regulation that affects the urology community.
 Originally approved by the AUA Board of Directors in 2007, the State Advocacy Program is the AUA’s flagship effort to encourage and support members to become effective state-level advocates for their patients and profession by:

 - Actively tracking, monitoring, and reporting on state level legislative and regulatory issues.
 Click the map below to see what pending legislation the AUA is monitoring in your state.

 - Encouraging AUA members to build relationships with their state and federal representatives by hosting them for a tour of their practices and a discussion of relevant issues.
-Members can educate their elected officials, form lasting relationships, and let the elected officials know what you do for your patients and the community.

 Learn more from CQ StateTrack by clicking your state on this interactive map.